hipe/tmx/zerk/doc/issues/050-CLI-table-notes.md

 mundane, ordinary "rendering pipeline" of the simplest of aligned tables.

-on first analysis this felt cavalier to predicate the simple on top of the complex. hoewver, the current thinking is that with a "unified pipeline" everything makes the most sense, and the cost is the lowest it's ever been to still have all these features.
+on first analysis this felt cavalier to predicate the simple on top of the complex. however the current thinking is that with a "unified pipeline" everything makes the most sense, and the cost is the lowest it's ever been to still have all these features.